Medical Necessity Determination (MND) Review of Molecular and Genomic Diagnostic Testing Services Frequently Asked Questions

 How does eviCore handle BlueCard claims?

-eviCore will only apply claim editing logic that is not related to medical necessity to BlueCard or National Account claims.
+eviCore will only apply claim editing logic that is not related to medical necessity to BlueCard (ITS Host) or National Account (Par Other) claims.
 Such claim editing logic focuses on frequency of testing, lifetime maximums or maximums per date of service.

 What is required to expedite claims processing?